sangtvo/Company-Fleet-Selection-Using-Weighted-Scoring/README.md

 General Information
 ---
-The project is part of a graduate course (_Advance Data Visualization_) at Western Governor's University.
 The raw data will not be provided, but rather an explanation of insights.

 Summary
 ---